nidhivijayan/ANG-transcriptome/README.md

 ![rnaquast_compare](https://user-images.githubusercontent.com/80131639/116941185-36f5e800-ac3d-11eb-886a-401921396b7c.png)

+There are more reads and better N50 score for the de novo assembly compared to the genome guided.
+This could be the result of possible bacterial contamination  However, interestingly we get more number of transcripts/isoforms of longer length in genome guided than de novo assembly.
+This appears to be a result of few (about 10s) longer length transcripts in genome guided.

 ### 5.3 BUSCO

 We compared the BUSCO scores using the Metazoa database of Busco v.4.0.2 between genome guided and de novo assemblies of ANG (n=5)